pogisanpolo/SteamDeckAsCemuGamepad/Readme.md

 1. Go to Options > Input settings
 2. Under the Controller dropdown, select the DSUController, then click on -.
 3. Perform the [Get your Steam Deck's IP Address](https://github.com/pogisanpolo/SteamDeckAsCemuGamepad?tab=readme-ov-file#get-your-steam-decks-ip-address), and [Set up motion controls steps](https://github.com/pogisanpolo/SteamDeckAsCemuGamepad?tab=readme-ov-file#set-up-motion-controls) again.
 You shouldn't need to set up the rest of the Moonlight controls again.

+## Additional Resources
+Have an unorthodox setup, plan on adapting these instructions to a non-Steam Deck handheld, or can't use Apollo for some reason?
+These tools act as the basis for the solutions above.
+These tools are not comprehensive, and other solutions may exist out there.

+- [Sunshine.](https://github.com/LizardByte/Sunshine) The one and only, and the base of other streaming services like Duo and Apollo.
+While lacking certain features of the latter two services, it has the fundamentals needed to support other solutions.
+- [Virtual Display Driver](https://github.com/VirtualDisplay/Virtual-Display-Driver), which is used by [SudoVDA](https://github.com/SudoMaker/SudoVDA), which in turn is used by Apollo, to create virtual displays.
+- Less of a tool, and more of a guide, this [DSU Controller Guide](https://github.com/breeze2/dsu-controller-guides) can help you in setting up motion controls for your setup.